 We ended up stopping for a lovely burger at a very cool burger van before heading on to Portree for a late lunch.

-This was in April, however if you are travelling from May onwards I recommend you pre book restaurants or pubs.
+This was in April, if you are travelling from May onwards I recommend you pre book restaurants or pubs.
 There are plenty of places to eat in Portree the main town and the visitor centre is here with a good size car park.

 Golfing on Skye – Skye is an island and accommodation must be pre booked during the High season.
 There is a golf course on the island called Sconser and again if you wish to play contact the club and ask about availability.

 Accomodation on Skye – Insider tip – There is a Facebook page for accommodation on Skye, which may be useful.
 Its called skyerooms and a new hostel called Skye basecamp who also hire out bikes from Skye cycles.
 There are some great reviews and photo here and may be useful for last minute bookings.

 When to Visit Skye on your road trip.
 Choose your time to visit wisely.
 The summer months in Scotland are very busy.
 The midge season in Scotland starts early June until Sept.
 Only the female midge bites and midges are most active in the early morning and evening times.

 Hillwalkers and fishing fans may wish to buy a protective midge head net.
 My daughter does a walking award scheme in the highlands and will not hike in the Highlands without her net.

 Don’t forget your travel adaptors for the UK.

 Top Attractions on Skye Road Trip we missed

 We did not reach the Talisker Distillery malts.com or the Gardens at Armadale.
 The former home of the McDonalds, with beautiful woodland walks.
 40 acres of gardens surround Armadale Castle.
 These would definitely be on my list of to do.
 I was also recommended the Bella Jane Aqua Explore tours to see Whales, Dolphins, Puffins and basking sharks.